dvosburg/mlm-contributions/use-case-docs/Completing 4.3 to 5.X Migration - IP_DNS Changeover.md

 ```
 mgradm stop && shutdown -r now
 ```
-7. Validate that client systems now are connecting to the new server \- test with some action scheduled from the 5.X server.
+7. Validate that client systems now are connecting to the new 5.X server \- test with some scheduled action.